 How do I make an appointment?

-Visit our contact us page.
-There you will find our contact number and email address to message us directly.
+Visit our legal advice page.
+There you will find our contact number and a form to message us directly.

 Do I have to pay for your services?